Clyde-Goodall/twelve-data-wrapper/README.md

 # TwelveData Typescript Wrapper
 ### A modern library for the TwelveData financial API
 ---------
 This wrapper provides an option I felt was missing in the official/unofficial TwelveData libraries section for those who are more liable to use Typescript over vanilla Javascript.
-That being said, this is **very** much a work in progress, and is not ready to be an npm package just yet.
+That being said, this is **very** much a work in progress.

 Contributions welcome!